How to Deal With Your Emotions

 Loneliness is a feeling all of us are familiar with.
 There is much heaviness and negativity associated with it, and yet, here we see that it doesn't have to be that way.

-There is a "reservoir of loneliness and isolation dammed within you," within most of us.
+3. There is a "reservoir of loneliness and isolation dammed within you," and within many of us.
 If you're not aware of this, your repressed emotions can take over your life.
-However, when you become conscious of the fact, you are empowered to respond in a different way.
+However, when you become conscious of the fact, you are empowered to respond in a different way, which can instantly change your experience of life for the better.

 4. Reacting Like a Hurt Child